OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### System Operation

 Como se menciono en el apartado anterior, el led verde encendido por 3 segundos luego de conectar la placa, indica que está lsita la configuración.
 Para empezar el funcionamiento automatico del sistema se debe crear un archivo de configuración con el método detallado a continuación.

 **configFile(stationNum, idStation, Url, NTPServer, frequencyTx)**

 -   stationNum: Number of nodes to be connected to the Gateway.
 -   idStation: Gateway ID (240 - 255).
 -   Url: Url for transmitting packets via http get.
 -   NTPServer: NTP server IP.
 -   frequencyTx: Packet Transmission Frequency in minutes.

--   Exxample: configFile(3, 250,
+-   Example: configFile(3, 250,
     “http://api.thingspeak.com/update?api\_key=XXXX&field1=”,“162.159.200.1”,
     5)

 The system automatically resets and the next process begins:

 -   Time and date synchronization.
 -   Alarm initiation for packet transmission.
 -   Send synchronization packet to the nodes.
 -   Deep sleep mode until the data packet is sent back to the server,

 When the sending time is reached, the system performs the following repetitive process:
 -   Time and date synchronization.
 -   Alarm initiation for packet transmission.
 -   Send channel assignment packet.
 -   Send data to the server.
 -   Deep sleep mode until the data packet is sent back to the server,

 ### GPRS SIM800L mobile connection

 To configure the device, the first thing to consider is the time synchronization via Network time protocol (NTP) and the GPRS SIM 800L

 The following are the methods for synchronization with the GPRS SIM 800L module.

 **sim800L.signalLevel(None)**

 -   Response: +CSQ: rssi, ber
     -   rssi

-        -   0

-            -115 dBm or less
+        -   0: -115 dBm or less

-        -   1

-            -111 dBm
+        -   1: -111 dBm

-        -   2...30

-            -110... -54 dBm
+        -   2...30: -110... -54 dBm

-        -   31

-            -52 dBm or greater
+        -   31: -52 dBm or greater

-        -   99

-            not known or not detectable
+        -   99: not known or not detectable
     -   ber (in percent):
         -   0...7 As RXQUAL values in the table in GSM 05.08
         -   99 Not known or not detectable

 **sim800L.GPRS\_init(None)**

 -   Response: +SAPBR: cid, Status, IP\_Addr
     -   cid : Bearer profile identifier
     -   Status
         -   0 Bearer is connecting
         -   1 Bearer is connected
         -   2 Bearer is closing
         -   3 Bearer is closed
     -   IP\_Addr: IP address

 **sim800L.GPRS\_NTP(None)**

 -   Response: +SAPBR: cid, Status, IP\_Addr
     -   cid : Bearer profile identifier
     -   Status
         -   0 Bearer is connecting
         -   1 Bearer is connected
         -   2 Bearer is closing
         -   3 Bearer is closed
     -   IP\_Addr: IP address
 -   Response: (year, day, month, hour, minute, second, millisecond, None)